Quantum Low-Density Parity-Check Codes: Product constructions

 One month after Kaufman--Tessler's results \cite{kaufman2020new}, in September 2020, the $\polylog(n) \sqrt{n}$ distance barrier was broken by Hastings--Haah--O'Donnell's \emph{fiber bundle codes} \cite{hastings2020fiber}, a generalisation of the tensor product.

 Much like tensor products, fiber bundle codes are constructed from two classical codes, referred to as base and fiber code.
-While the number of physical qubits, logical qubits and checks is the same as in the tensor product, certain twists are introduced in the checks of the fiber with the aim of increasing the distance of resulting code.
+While the number of physical qubits, logical qubits and checks is the same as in the tensor product, certain twists are introduced in the checks of the fiber, permuting the position of the qubits in the direction of the fiber.
 The twists are determined by a collection of automorphisms of the fiber code that are specified for every pair of bit and incident check of the base code.
+This can result in an increased the distance of resulting code. {\change A trivial example is the \emph{twisted toric code} where the lattice is displaced along the vertical direction.
+Due to the twist the non-trivial horizontal loop representing a logical $Z$-operator has to take a `detour' to close up on itself.

-The concept is derived from the topological notion of fiber bundles~\cite{nakahara2003geometry} and fiber bundle codes can be visualised as the fiber code varying non-trivially over the base code, see \cref{fig:fiberbundlecodes}, much like in a Moebius strip or Klein bottle.
-For more details, see \cref{app:fiberbundle}.
+The concept is derived from the topological notion of fiber bundles~\cite{nakahara2003geometry} and fiber bundle codes can be visualised as the fiber code varying non-trivially over the base code, see \cref{fig:fiberbundlecodes}, much like the M\"obius strip where the unit interval (fiber) varies non-trivially along the circle (base) or in the Klein bottle where a circle (fiber) varies over another circle (base).
+For more details, see \cref{app:fiberbundle}. }

-Hastings--Haah--O'Donnell applied the fiber bundle construction to random base codes, repetition codes as fiber and a random choices of twists.
-By homological and probabilistic arguments, they show that this yields families of LDPC quantum codes with $k\in \Theta(n^{3/5})$ logical qubits and distance $d\in \Theta(n^{3/5}/\polylog(n)),$ a big step in the endeavor towards good LDPC quantum codes.
+{\change Hastings--Haah--O'Donnell applied the fiber bundle construction to a random classical code as base, a cyclic repetition code as fiber and a random choice of twists.} By homological and probabilistic arguments, they show that this yields families of quantum LDPC codes with $k\in \Theta(n^{3/5}/\polylog(n))$ logical qubits and distance $d\in \Omega(n^{3/5}/\polylog(n)),$ a big step in the endeavor towards good quantum LDPC codes.